cooscoos/bread/sprouted_spelt.md

 ## First attempt (whole spelt)

-Abreaducation recipes suggest using 13 &ndash; 25 bakers % of sprouted spelt in a wholegraint recipe.
+Abreaducation recipes suggest using 13 &ndash; 25 bakers % of sprouted spelt in a wholegrain recipe.

 They do not adjust the % of water in the recipe.
 If you wanted to you could measure the sprouted graints and subtract the dry weight to find the grams of water being added and subract this from the free water?
 See how much it is.